-If you are unable to secure assistance from the above offices contact the Virginia Insurance Counseling & Assistance Program (VICAP).
-In Harrisonburg and Rockingham County call 540-615-5341.
-If you live in Staunton, Augusta County or Waynesboro please call 540-949-7141.
+If you are unable to secure assistance from the above offices contact the Virginia Insurance Counseling & Assistance Program (VICAP) near you:

 The Virginia Insurance Counseling and Assistance Program (VICAP) is part of a nationwide network of health insurance assistance programs.
-VICAP is offered at various locations throughout the VPAS service area (see sidebar) and throughout the communities VPAS serves.
+VICAP is offered at various locations throughout the VPAS service area.
 Trained and certified counselors assist older adults, persons with disabilities and their caregivers understand and compare Medicare and other health insurance benefits.